freeCodeCamp/devdocs/.github/CONTRIBUTING.md

 2. Make sure your feature fits DevDocs's [vision](https://github.com/freeCodeCamp/devdocs/blob/master/README.md#vision).
 3. Provide a clear and detailed explanation of the feature and why it's important to add it.

-For general feedback and ideas, please use the [mailing list](https://groups.google.com/d/forum/devdocs).

 ## Requesting new documentations

 Please don't open issues to request new documentations.